madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 Making websites limited to 600 to 800 pixels width was not so unusual around 2008.
 I could swear that it filled my monitor quite well back then.

-So here it is again, 14 years of error free work later.
+So here it is again, 14 years of apparently error free work later.
 I forgot to check the exact version of WordPress running on there before deleting it, but it sure was terribly outdated.
 This, and _TinyMCE Advanced_, is what finally brought the site down when PHP 8.1 was activated.

 I can't imagine nobody ever updated this website since 2008.
 Is this even possible?
 Were they running a compatible PHP version all that time?